Transfer and Visiting Students FAQ

 Are transfer students eligible to apply to the Law School’s student journals?

+Yes.
 Transfer students are eligible to apply to participate in all student law journals at Columbia Law School.
 Each journal has its own application criteria.
 With the exception of Columbia Law Review, transfer students are informed of application procedures for journal participation upon admission to Columbia Law School as a transfer student.

-Transfer students with an interest in the Columbia Law Review may apply in one of two ways: through an annual week-long transfer application period in July (details below), or the Publishable Notes Program during the academic year (details will be available in September).
+Transfer students with an interest in the Columbia Law Review may apply in one of two ways: through an annual week-long transfer application period in July (details below), or the Publishable Notes Program during the academic year (details available in September).